jayus0821/uai-poc/qihu360/Unauthorized access in webnoauthrouter_function_list.cgi that resulted in the version information of each module of the firmware system to be leaked.md

 # PoC

 There is an unauthorized access vulnerability in Qihu360-F5C router.
-Attackers can access http://ip/webnoauth/router_function_list.cgi without authorization, which makes the router reapply Internet Settings and cause all users to drop the line
+Attackers can access http://ip/webnoauth/router_function_list.cgi without authorization, which result in the version information of each module of the firmware system to be leaked

 #### http://ip/webnoauth/router_function_list.cgi